dr. I.M. (Isabel) Smallegange

 My group and I research how ecological and evolutionary processes interact to determine the fluctuations of populations.
 Within this context we focus on identifying the population consequences of variation in the expression of polymorphisms (genetic colour polymorphism in Eleonora's falcon [Laura Gangoso]) en polyphenisms (alternative male reproductive strategies [Tom van den Beuken, Flor Rhebergen] and dispersal polyphenism in bulb mites [Jacques Deere, Kat Stewart]) induced by e.g. environmental change or harvesting.
 To develop and test our hypotheses we use laboratory experiments on mites, statistical analysis of data and the construction and analysis of mathematical models.
 We recently applied our methods to field data on threatened populations of reef manta rays to analyse the population consequences of overfishing, and are also applying the models to the bioturbator Orchestia gammarellus in collaboration with Matty Berg (VU).
 On these webpages you can find out who we are and what we work on.

-- ‘Toekomstperspectief voor de Aarde’ (coordinator); 6 EC BSc course (yearly since 2017)
+- ‘Toekomstperspectief voor de Aarde’ (convener and lecturer); 6 EC BSc course

-- Grand Challenges of Human-Ecosphere Interactions (theme coordinator and lecturer); 6 EC MSc course (yearly since 2017)
+- Grand Challenges of Human-Ecosphere Interactions (theme convener and lecturer); 6 EC MSc course

-- ‘Regulering van Vorm en Functie van Dieren’ (lecturer); BSc course (yearly since 2015)
+- ‘Regulering van Vorm en Functie van Dieren’ (lecturer); 12 EC BSc course

 The alumni page provides an overview of previous student projects.
 Please contact me if you are interested in doing a research project on behavioural ecology, population biology, demography, either using experimental methods or theoretical tools (or both).